eyanchenko/BOPIM/README.md

 # BOPIM
-This repository houses the Python code for ``BOPIM: Bayesian optimization for influence maximization on temporal networks" by Eric Yanchenko, (accepted at Technometrics).
+This repository houses the Python code for ``BOPIM: Bayesian optimization for influence maximization on temporal networks" by Eric Yanchenko.
 Please cite the paper if you use these codes.
 Thanks!

 @article{yanchenko2025bopim,
   title={BOPIM: Bayesian Optimization for influence maximization on temporal networks},